gbogle1/localclaritysignaturestudio/README.md

 Signatures can include variation of engagement maxxing 3 options/formats.
 Can insert that right after welcome page End game could be gtm tracking -extensions
-Saved profiles/team data (6 slots)
-Connect to Supabase
+Saved profiles/team data, profile can include for support, updates, etc Connect to Supabase